-Our online GED classes also support candidates with up-to-date information about the examination and lead candidates to gain the highest possible marks.
+This website’s free online GED classes also support candidates with up-to-date information about the GED exam and lead candidates to gain the highest possible marks.

-It doesn’t matter when or why you stopped your educational journey; it’s never too late to get back on track.
+It doesn’t matter when or why you stopped your educational journey; it’s never too late to get your education back on track.

-Some people say that the adult high school can be completed a great deal faster than regular high school, but if your goal is just to go to college, all you need to do is take the GED exam.
+Some people say that an adult high school program can be completed a great deal faster than regular high school, but if your goal is just to go to college, all you need to do is take the GED exam.